juliusspencer/Flutter-Redux-Pattern/README.md

 When creating a new store in your new `reducer`, make sure you add it to your `appState`.
 Then start to add actions to your `reducer` to alter the state.

-Containers house model classes used to receive app state and make it available to your widgets.
+Containers refer to model classes used to receive app state and make it available to your widgets.
 They also provide access and callbacks to the app state.